-Properly supervised and planned educational field trips are part of our instructional program.
-Parents/guardians provide permission for field trips at the time of admission and then revisit the process annually at the IEP meeting.
-Granite Academy provides information to parents and students regarding the upcoming field trips.
-Close supervision, safe transportation, and bagged lunches are provided to all students during this enriching activity.
+Linking our curriculum with real-life experience is Granite Academy's priority.
+GA organizes and facilitates annual trips to increase students' cultural proficiency through organized and curated events.
+These trips are properly supervised as part of our instructional program.
+Guardians/caregivers provide permission for field trips at the time of admission and then revisit the process annually at the IEP meeting.
+Granite Academy provides information to guardians/caregivers and students regarding the upcoming field trips.
+Close supervision, safe transportation, and bagged lunches are provided to all students during these enriching activities.